 We recommend staying at least three days in Miami, Florida, to fit in more activities and experience more of what the Magic City offers.

-While you’ll get to experience some of the best activities in this Miami 2-day itinerary, I’m sure you’ll have such a great time in the Magic City that you’ll want to plan another trip and spend more time exploring the city.
+While you’ll experience some of the best activities in this Miami 2-day itinerary, I’m sure you’ll have such a great time in the Magic City that you’ll want to plan another trip and spend more time exploring the city.

 And if you decide to stay longer than 2 days in Miami, you can easily add on day trips to level up your South Florida experience.
 Consider taking a day trip to Key West, where you can experience the history and culture of the Florida Keys.